Gantral

 • Affect money, infrastructure, and customers

-When impact increases, reconstruction is not enough.
+When impact increases, reconstruction is no longer enough.

 Approval can no longer be just a task.

-It must be a defined, enforced boundary.
+It must be an enforced boundary.

 Authority must be: